AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### (Use Case) Post photos to Instagram (Parse)

-In this example, we will create and save an object to Parse for image that the user wants to upload along with some other details.
+In this example, we will create and save an object to Parse for an image that the user wants to upload along with some other details.
 Let's create a `model` class for `UserMedia` object.
 We will use this model as a wrapper around PBObject to encapsulate CRUD functionality from the ViewControllers.

 ```swift
     class UserMedia: NSObject {